Bahget Iskander: Life

-He was born on 14 August 1943 in El-Barazin, Syria.
-He has been living in Hungary since 1967, and has been a Hungarian citizen also since 1979.
-His wife Sarolta Bodor is an insurance specialist at Alianz Hungary.
-He has two children, Leila is an economist and Zsolt is a lawyer, he also has two grandsons and a granddaughter.
-He graduated from the Technical College of Kecskemét as an engineer and then in 1976 he became a teacher-engineer.
-After finishing his studies he had several workplaces, among them he worked for SZIM in Kecskemét, for Agrikon as a qualified engineer and later on he represented his Hungarian firm in Algeria and Morocco.
-Except the jobs abroad he lives in Kecskemét-Hetényegyháza.
+He was born on 14 August 1943, in El-Barazin, Syria.
+He has been living in Hungary since 1967, and has been a Hungarian citizen since 1979.
+His wife, Sarolta Bodor, is an insurance specialist at Alianz Hungary.
+He has two children: Leila is an economist and Zsolt is a lawyer; he also has two grandsons and a granddaughter.
+He graduated from the Technical College of Kecskemét as an engineer, and then in 1976, he became a teacher-engineer.
+After finishing his studies, he had several workplaces; among them, he worked for SZIM in Kecskemét, for Agrikon as a qualified engineer and later on he represented his Hungarian firm in Algeria and Morocco.
+Except for jobs abroad, he lives in Kecskemét-Hetényegyháza.

 He has been working as a photographer since 1968; he usually exhibits at collective and individual exhibitions.

-He has exhibited his photos for more than 250 times at individual exhibitions.
-Among others he organized an exhibition for the benefit of refugees from Transylvania in 1989 and for the autistic children in 1999, and he nobly offered his works for the restoration works of the Hungarian Photographers' House in 2002.
-In addition to this he is the member of the Town-Planning Association in Hetényegyháza.
-Since 1990 he has been taking advertisement and fashion photos in his own studio and he has been designing leaflets, prospectuses and catalogues.
+He has exhibited his photos more than 250 times at individual exhibitions.
+Among others, he organized an exhibition for the benefit of refugees from Transylvania in 1989 and for autistic children in 1999.
+He nobly offered his works for the restoration works of the Hungarian Photographers' House in 2002.
+In addition to this, he is a member of the Town-Planning Association in Hetényegyháza.
+Since 1990, he has been taking advertisement and fashion photos in his own studio and he has been designing leaflets, prospectuses and catalogues.